RZEROSTERN/contagion-crossplatform/README.md

 You must have some skills with .NET and C#.
 Right now the use of Microsoft Visual Studio is required.

 ## Next steps
-- Screen Manager (right now the transition between main and play screens is very rudimentary and there's no pause).
+- HUD refactoring.
--
+- Enemies and bullets refactoring.
+- Construction of the first full stage.

 # Curious facts
 During this development I've consumed:
-- 2 packs of cigarettes
+- 4 packs of cigarettes
 - 1 hot wings order
+- 1 fried chicken bucket
 - 7 pizza slices
-- 7 beer cans and 2 *caguamas*
+- 11 beer cans and 4 *caguamas*
 - 1 gummy bears pack
+- 1 pack of *picafresas* with 200 candies
-- 2 packs of toasted bread
+- 4 packs of toasted bread

 ###### Made with love in Mexico under the COVID-19 quarantine.
 ###### DEV1 Softworks S.A.S. de C.V.